 “Don’t go to Colombia, there’s heaps of drug dealers and it’s not safe.”

-“Don’t go to Switzerland, it’s so expensive and Germany is cooler anyway.”
+“Don’t go to Switzerland, it’s so expensive and Berlin is cooler anyway.”

 Don’t listen to any of these people.
 In fact, don’t listen to anyone at all.
 Some of the coolest places I’ve been to are ones that other people hated and said would be crap.
 The only way to really know if you like a place is to go there and experience it for yourself.
 If someone tells you don’t need to see the sunrise at Angkor Wat, do it anyway.
 Maybe that person is an idiot and the sunrise will be one of your fondest memories.
 If someone tells you Thailand is overrated, go there and make up your own mind about it.
 When it comes to travelling, everyone’s experience is hugely different and even the bad ones are worth remembering.
 So ignore everyone else, including me.
 In fact, forget you even read this article at all.
 Go without fears or expectations, and enjoy your adventure for what it is.